Blacksmiths

 Residential development activity is lower than average in Blacksmiths according to AreaSearch's national comparison of local real estate markets

 This financial year, $268,000 in commercial development approvals have been recorded, reflecting the area's residential nature.
-Compared to Rest of NSW, Blacksmiths had 19.0% more development per person over the past 5 years.
-New building activity comprised 73.0% detached dwellings and 27.0% townhouses or apartments, preserving the area's suburban character while showing a shift from existing housing patterns (currently 89.0% houses).
+Compared to the rest of NSW, Blacksmiths has slightly more development, with 19.0% above the regional average per person over this period.
+New building activity shows 73.0% detached dwellings and 27.0% townhouses or apartments, preserving the suburban character while responding to evolving lifestyle preferences and housing affordability needs.
+This marks a shift from the current 89.0% houses in the area.

 Blacksmiths has around 212 people per approval, indicating low density.

-By 2041, AreaSearch estimates the area will grow by 19 residents.
+According to AreaSearch's latest quarterly estimate, Blacksmiths is expected to grow by 8 residents through to 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development